Honda HSC

 The Honda HSC (Honda Sports Concept) was a concept sports car that was initially unveiled at the 2003 Tokyo Motor Show.
 Most of the automotive media immediately speculated that it was designed to be a replacement for the Honda NSX, although this was never confirmed by Honda.
 It was also branded as an Acura.

 The HSC featured a lightweight, mid-mounted aluminum 3.5 L i-VTEC V6 engine with a 6-speed transmission controlled by either an F1-style paddle shifter on the steering wheel or a unique dial shifter on the center console.
 When shifted into reverse, the navigation system's adjustable flat-panel screen in the center console became a display for a rear-mounted camera.
 Abundant leather and aluminum trim pieces rounded out the interior, an all-aluminum frame with carbon fibre body panels kept it light, and swan doors affirmed its sports car status.

 The development of this car into a production sports car appeared to stall for two years.
 However, the July 2005 announcement by Honda CEO Takeo Fukui indicated the HSC was only a test concept for a pure sports car.

 In 2009, a road car version of the Honda HSV-010 GT was seen, with some visual similarities with the HSC.
-It was also assumed to be a replacement to the NSX, although there is no official confirmation of this.
-In 2013, Honda unveiled the next generation NSX concept car, that replaced the HSV-010 in the Super GT GT500 class.
+It was also assumed to be a replacement for the NSX, although there is no official confirmation of this.
+In 2013, Honda unveiled the next generation NSX concept car, which replaced the HSV-010 in the Super GT GT500 class.